pchemguy/spec-kit/templates/commands/checklist.md

 Combine `$ARGUMENTS` + clarifying answers:

 - Derive checklist theme (e.g., security, review, deploy, UX)
 - Extract and prioritize focus selections from user input, clarifications, and context signals (e.g., UX consistency, API reliability)
 - Consolidate explicit must-have items mentioned by user
 - Map focus selections to quality dimensions
 - Infer preliminary context from $ARGUMENTS and clarifications only
+    - identify candidate scenario types
+    - identify candidate requirement areas
+    - identify likely risk areas
+    - do not assume specification content

 ### 4. Load Feature Context

 Read from FEATURE_DIR:

 - `spec.md`: Feature requirements, scenarios, context, success criteria, and scope
 - `plan.md` (if exists): Technical details, dependencies

 **Context Loading Strategy**:

 - Load only necessary portions relevant to active focus areas (avoid full-file dumping)
     <!-- TODO: This point needs to be revised.
 The present formulation is not actionable.
 How can LLM decide what is relevant before loading the entire document?
 Possibly instruct it to analyzed heading first (need to consider document structure)?
 Can a script be used to extract the relevant portions? -->
 - Use progressive disclosure: add follow-on retrieval only if gaps detected
 - Compress large textual blocks, if appropriate:
     - **long sections**: preferably summarize into concise scenario/requirement bullets
     - **large source docs**: generate interim summary items instead of embedding raw text

 ### 5. Contextual Synthesis